bharadx07/better-eval/README.md

 betterEval('1+1') // returns 2!
 ```

 And its as simple as that!

-better-eval will make sure to not leak any variables from the current scope into the execution context.

-<b>So - how in the world do we pass our own variables into better-eval?</b>

 ## Passing Variables
 Include any variables as part of an object which you pass in as the second parameter: